AzureAD/microsoft-authentication-extensions-for-dotnet/README.md

 No new functionality will be added to this extension since ADAL library is deprecated.

+## Samples

+We aim to have all [MSAL public client samples](https://docs.microsoft.com/en-gb/azure/active-directory/develop/sample-v2-code#desktop-and-mobile-public-client-apps) to use the extensions.

 # Release schedule

 We releae the extensions when: